hyperledger/firefly-fir/text/0016-token-contracts.md

 Thus, to provide meaningful token functionality, all use cases currently require designing a smart contract that 1) uses the signatures FireFly understands, and 2) includes ERC165 support.
-Ideally, a contract written solely using methods from the base token standard and the OpenZeppelin wizard would be usable with no special modifications at all.
+Ideally, a contract written solely using methods from the base token standard and the OpenZeppelin wizard would be usable with no special modifications at all - particularly when using FireFly against a pre-existing contract that can't be replaced/modified to fit FireFly's current expectations.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation